 Volume 3 of Contingent Horizons: The York University Student Journal of Anthropology is now available!
 We would like to thank all of our contributors and the Department of Anthropology at York University in particular who continues to generously support and publish this journal.

-While Contingent Horizons has been printed in a limited number of copies, the electronic version of the journal is its keystone.
+While Contingent Horizons is printed in a limited number of copies, the electronic version of the journal is its keystone.
 It is our hope that the website will offer a safe space for respectful discussion that will extend the life of the published scholarly materials and encourage debates beyond their publication.
-The articles will be available in PDF format this summer and are currently accessible as blog entries, which will facilitate commentaries and healthy discussions.
+The articles are currently accessible as blog entries, which will facilitate commentaries and healthy discussions.
+The PDF format and print version of this volume is forthcoming.

 Table of Contents